“There is something about life that is infinitely deeper than all the expectations and roles and performance stuff of my outer life.”

 Unfortunately, we tend to get it backward.
 We look outside-in.

-We have given most of our attention to polishing up our external self and planning for this life, while our internal self and soul – the only things that will last – have wasted away.
+Have we given most of our attention to polishing up our external self and planning for this life, while our internal self and soul – the only parts of us that last – have wasted away?

 Counselor Rick Thomas says, “Every person has a representative – a carefully crafted image of ourselves, hoping others will find that person more acceptable than the real person we know ourselves to be.”